SESAM-Polimi/ZRB_Calliope-Hydro/README.md

 # ZRB_Calliope-Hydro
 Repository of the Calliope Hydro Model of the Zambesi River Basin

+## How to run
+In order to run the model, run Calliope_Hydro.py

 ## Overview
 The model hosted in this repository consists in an integrated coupling between the energy modelling framework Calliope (For further details about Calliope, see: https://github.com/calliope-project), specifically modelled to descrcibe multiple cascade water reservoirs hydro systems, including the national loads of the modelled countries and relative other power generation technologies, and a hydrologic simulation model of the water surface evaporation and dependence of the hydro-power production from the storage level of the dams.